Skip to content

 Example:

-In the image below, the anomaly time SLO value for the past 7 days of the SLO task is 80.496%.
+In the image below, the SLO value (downtime) for the SLO task over the past 7 days is 80.496%.

-Go to Shortcut > Query Tool, select DQL Query, and enter the query statement for the 7-day SLO value.
-The query result matches the value in the image above.
+Go to Shortcut > Query Tool, select DQL Query, enter the query statement for the 7-day SLO value.
+The query result matches the value shown above.

 Note

-When using the Query Tool > DQL Query, ensure the time range in the upper right corner matches the time range for obtaining the SLO value; slo_id can be viewed in Events > Event Details Page:
+When using Query Tool > DQL Query, ensure the time range in the top right corner matches the time range for retrieving the SLO value; slo_id can be viewed in Incident > Incident Details Page:

 Feedback